aaronrucker990/SIEM-LAB/README.md

 </p>
 <p>

-Once you browse to www.whatismyipaddress.com you can observe the personal IP Addresss and how it shows the current locatation.
-You also can observe how my location is currently in Dallas, Texas, from my personal computer.
+As demonstrated in this visual you just want to make sure you are setting up your Honey Pot correctly, so it is open for (Brute Force RDP Attacks).

 </p>
 <br />